AVGVSTVS96/reactGPT/README.md

 # reactGPT

+> [!NOTE]
-*A React app that has been converted from a plain JS FastAPI version [fastGPT](https://github.com/AVGVSTVS96/FastGPT)*
+>A React app that has been converted from a plain JS FastAPI version [fastGPT](https://github.com/AVGVSTVS96/FastGPT)

+> [!WARNING]
+> Functionality isn't perfect compared to FastAPI version, there are some bugs like auto scrolling not working correctly, and different system message handling

 reactGPT is a high performance, customizable GPT-3.5-turbo and GPT-4 chat application built with FastAPI, React, and OpenAI's API.